Bigg Boss 11’s Akash Dadlani Is Back With ‘Bang Bang’ & Shilpa Shinde Is The First One To Watch It!

 Sharing the colourful poster, Akash wrote, "#BangBang @iacashdadlani @mistabaazofficial @priyanka.goyat @envyworldwide Exclusively on @gaana.official @vnai4u @itsrdm @rishabhrpm @vidyutwasnik @saranelavarasu_dp." - (sic)

-Shilpa Is First To Watch ‘Bang Bang’
+Shilpa Is The First To Watch ‘Bang Bang’

 Interestingly, his favourite (his Bigg Boss mummy) Shilpa Shinde is the first one to watch ‘Bang Bang'.
 Akash shared the video, in which Shilpa was seen telling that the video is ‘super'!